 Aloha!
 My name is Julie Wirtz.
 I am a wedding officiant and celebrant on Kauai.
-The weddings, civil unions, vow renewals, family dedications, commitment ceremonies, funerals and memorials I officiate celebrate human values and natural human spirituality, rather than biblical values.
-I am one of the few wedding performers in Hawaii specializing in uplifting yet secular style ceremonies.
-(Secular meaning no references to religious figures, supernatural beings or new age entities.)
+The weddings, vow renewals, family dedications, commitment ceremonies, funerals and memorials I officiate celebrate human values and natural human spirituality, rather than biblical and theistic values.
+I am one of the few wedding performers in Hawaii specializing in uplifting, warm, yet secular naturalistic style ceremonies.
+(Secular meaning no references to religious figures, supernatural deities, or new age entities.)

 Specializing in non-religious style weddings, the ceremonies I perform are humanistic, meaningful and legal, but non-theistic in content.
 My service focuses on you as a couple or family and the values you hold important in your relationship.
 We celebrate your commitment and devotion as well as honor the moment of transition.

 To avoid confusion - I'm a wedding officiant on Kauai - not a wedding coordinator or wedding planner.